 Field-hunting tip

-Look in metamorphosed limestone country — that is the host setting where wightmanite typically forms.
+Look in metamorphosed limestone country, the host setting where wightmanite typically forms.
 If you start seeing boromuscovite, cahnite, tremolite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous radial aggregates habit, so train your eye for that shape before scanning the outcrop.